runtimeverification/proof-generation/README.md

 To run our proof generation separately without using the Dockerfile, you would need to do the following:

 - Install the K framework `v5.0.0-bbc70cb` following [https://github.com/kframework/k/releases/tag/v5.0.0-bbc70cb](https://github.com/kframework/k/releases/tag/v5.0.0-bbc70cb).
-Note that newer versions may not work with our tool.
+Note that we have not fully tested our tool with newer versions of K.
 - Install Python 3.7+ and PyPy 3.7+ (see [https://www.pypy.org/download.html](https://www.pypy.org/download.html))
 - Install Metamath.
 If you are using Ubuntu 20.04+, you can use